liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/02-results-behavior.markdown

 ![Figure 3: Bookmarks Entries summaries show the title and the URL.](../../../images/search-results-bookmark.png)

+The asset developer determines which fields are summary-enabled, but there's logic invoked at search time that determines precisely which part of the summary fields to display.
+For example, a `content` field can have a lot of text, but the summary doesn't show it all.
+Instead, it shows just a snippet of the field's text.
+If the keyword searched for is present in the summary field, that portion of the field is used in the summary.
+In addition, the matching keyword is highlighted in the summary.

 ## Highlighting [](id=highlighting)

 By now you've probably noticed that search terms appearing in the summary are
 <mark>highlighted</mark> by default.
-Highlgihting is disabled in the widget
+If this is undesirable, disable it in the
-configuration screen.
+widget configuration screen.

 ![Figure 4: Some document summaries have lots of highlights, if the search term matches text that appears in the summary.](../../../images/search-results-highlight.png)

 Highlighting is a helpful visual cue that hints at why the result is returned, but beware.
-A hit can score well, and thus be returned near the top of the results, without having any highlights.
+A hit can score well, and thus be returned near the top of the results, without having any highlights appear in the summary.
 That's because not all indexed fields appear in the summary.
-Consider a User named Arthur C. Clarke.
+Consider a User named Arthur C.
+Clarke.
 He has an email address of *acc@authors.org*, which is searchable.
 Because results summaries for Users only contain the full name of the User, searching for Mr. Clarke by his email address returns the User, but no term is highlighted.

 ![Figure 5: Results that match the search term won't always have highlights.](../../../images/search-results-no-highlight.png)